bluescarni/tanuki/doc/wrap.rst

       Generic in-place constructor.

-      This constructor will create a :cpp:class:`wrap` containing a type-erased value of type :cpp:type:`T` constructed from the input argument(s) :cpp:type:`U`.
+      This constructor will create a :cpp:class:`wrap` containing a type-erased value of type :cpp:type:`T` constructed from the input argument(s) :cpp:var:`args`.
 If no input arguments are provided, the internal value will be value-initialised.

       This constructor is enabled only if *all* the following conditions are satisfied: